-It is, however, remarkably non-slippery which made for good footing – always a helpful thing while wading through ankle-deep waters on the side of a mountain.
+It is, however, remarkably non-slippery which makes for good footing.
+Always a helpful thing when wading through ankle-deep waters on the side of a mountain.

 It really is like being at a spa.
-Lots of other people milled about – tour groups and locals, alike – but since the site is so large it never felt crowded.
+Lots of other people are milling about – tour groups and locals, alike – but since the site is so large it never feels crowded.

 A Rain Delay

-No problem, I was prepared.
+No problem, I am prepared.

-I choose the one with the most tree coverage, bought a beer and an ice cream (a perfectly balanced meal covering all the basic vacation food groups) and sat down to wait out the looming storm.
+I choose the one with the most tree coverage, buy a beer and an ice cream (a perfectly balanced meal covering all the basic vacation food groups), and sit down to wait out the looming storm.

-An ill-advised exit strategy…
+An ill-advised Pamukkale exit strategy…

-The rain continued pounding my umbrella and the wind threatened to rip it from my hands.
-Head down, electronics bundled tightly, I moved steadily forward down the long path.
+The rain continues to pound my umbrella and the wind threatens to rip it from my hands.
+Head down, electronics bundled tightly, I move steadily forward down the long path.

 Pamukkale Recovery Mode

-The rain was relentless.
-Drenched from the waist down, I was also cold and hungry (beer and ice cream for lunch, not as filling as you might think).
+The rain is relentless and I’m now drenched from the waist down.
+I’m also cold and hungry (beer and ice cream for lunch, not as filling as you might think).

 The World’s Greatest Pedicure

-I guess walking around for hours on travertine in the warm waters was a bit like walking on a pumice stone for hours.
+I guess walking around for hours on travertine in the warm waters is a bit like walking on a pumice stone for hours.

 The Best Way to Get From Pamukkale to Cappadocia

-My bus ride from Bodrum to Selcuk was pleasant enough, but the roads were a little too bumpy to get any real work done on my laptop during the drive.
+Yesterday, my bus ride from Bodrum to Selcuk was pleasant enough, but the roads were a little too bumpy to get any real work done on my laptop during the drive.

 The train, however, is a much smoother ride with more legroom and bigger tray tables for workspace.
-And as a bonus, thanks to a tip on the super helpful Turkey Travel Planner site, I found the one row of seats in the end car with a power outlet…score!
+And as a bonus, thanks to a tip on the super helpful Turkey Travel Planner site, I find the one row of seats in the end car with a power outlet…score!

-As it turns out, the best way to get from Pamukkale to Cappadocia is an inexpensive and comfortable train ride to Izmir, followed by a flight from Izmir to Kayseri (one of the closest airports to Cappadocia).
+As it turns out, the best way to get from Pamukkale to Cappadocia is an inexpensive and comfortable train ride to Izmir.
+Followed by a flight from Izmir to Kayseri (one of the closest airports to Cappadocia).
 I managed to find a flight for less than $50 on Turkish low-cost carrier Sun Express.